Zhusufeng/auto-amigo-react/README.md

 Auto Amigo is your car friend.
 This is the React version.

+This is Lisa's side project to try new tech and play around.

 ### Current Features

 - This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 - This uses Google OAuth using [next-auth](https://next-auth.js.org/).
-- It keeps a gas log.
-When you go to the gas station, you enter your previous mileage (you can reference from your past entry), current mileage, gallons filled, and the price per gallon.
-It will give you your MPG and total spent.
+- Users can create a log of their gas usage and spending.
+When they go to the gas station, they enter their previous mileage, current mileage, gallons filled, and the price per gallon.
+It will give them their MPG and total spent.
+- User can delete an entry from their gas log.

 ### Desired Product Features

 - Add ability to edit an entry to the gas log
-- Add ability to delete an entry to the gas log
+- Add CSRF check
 - Add validation to gas log form
 - Add sorting to table
 - Add charts using D3 or similar